pryv/open-pryv.io/README.md

 ### Install

-Install script as been tested on Linux Ubuntu 18.04 LTS and MacOSX.
+Install script has been tested on Linux Ubuntu 18.04 LTS and MacOSX.

 - `yarn setup`: (see `scripts/` for details)
   - Fetch dependencies